thegreathir/http1/README.md

 Tests for HTTP parser and serializer are available in `test` folder.
 HTTP stream parser is tested against edge cases.

 ## Demo
-An example server will be ran by executing following commands.
+An example server will be run by executing following commands.
 ```bash
 mkdir build
 cd build